 About Stephen Schlesinger

-Stephen Schlesinger is a Senior Fellow at the Century Foundation in New York City.
+Stephen Schlesinger is a Fellow at the Century Foundation in New York City.
 He is the former Director of the World Policy Institute at the New School (1997-2006) and former publisher of the quarterly magazine, The World Policy Journal.
 Mr. Schlesinger received his BA from Harvard University, a certificate of study from Cambridge University and a JD from Harvard Law School.
 In the early 1970s, he edited and published The New Democrat Magazine.
 In 1972, he served as a speechwriter for Democratic Presidential candidate George McGovern.
 He was later the weekly columnist for The Boston Globe's "The L't'ry Life."
 Thereafter he spent four years as a staff writer at Time Magazine.
 For twelve years, he served as New York State Governor Mario Cuomo’s speechwriter and foreign policy advisor.
 In the mid 1990s, he worked at the United Nations at Habitat, the agency dealing with cities.

 He is the author of three books: